Keehinde678/Assignment4-Stats-Scripts/README.md

 README.md
 This document that outlines the project, setup instructions, and usage.

-Getting Started
-Prerequisites
-Install Anaconda or Miniconda for easy environment management OR

-Have Python 3.x installed with pip package manager.

-Setup Environment
+## Setup on Ascend Desktop
+Ascend Desktop supports Python and Jupyter notebooks but may not have Conda installed by default.
+Here are instructions to get your environment ready:

-Using conda (recommended for easier dependency management):
+Using pip (recommended for Ascend Desktop)

-bash
-Copy
-Edit
+Create and activate a Python virtual environment (optional but recommended):

+python3 -m venv assignment4-env
+source assignment4-env/bin/activate   # On Windows: assignment4-env\Scripts\activate
+Install required packages with pip:

+pip install -r requirements.txt
+Using Conda (if available)
+If Conda is installed or can be installed on Ascend Desktop, use:

 conda env create -f environment.yml conda activate assignment4-env
-Using pip (if you prefer requirements.txt):

-bash
-Copy
-Edit
-python -m venv assignment4-env source assignment4-env/bin/activate  # On Windows: assignment4-env\Scripts\activate
-pip install -r requirements.txt
-Usage
-Open the Jupyter Notebook:

-bash
-Copy
-Edit
-jupyter notebook notebooks/stats_python.ipynb
-Follow the notebook cells to:

 Load datasets